emptymalei/StatisticalPhysics/nonequilibrium/projection-technique.rst

 Projection Technique
 ==================================

+Projection technique is a technique to solve quantum master equation formally.

-`Here is an example of applying to neutrinos. <http://docs.neutrino.xyz/mastereqn.html>`_
+`Here is an example of applying to neutrinos. <http://docs.neutrino.xyz/statistical-physics/master-eqn.html>`_

 .. admonitioin:: Todo